livegnik/2way-design/2WAY High-Level Design.md

 By setting the "vote" parameter to "0," the system will retrieve the latest versions of down-voted objects, allowing users to access data that they or others might have found less relevant or disagreed with.
 This functionality provides a comprehensive view of the data landscape within the 2WAY system, accommodating different perspectives and preferences.

-Upon receiving these JSON documents, the Message Manager processes the request by first interacting with the Graph Manager to identify the relevant nodes within the Graph in RAM.
+Upon receiving these JSON documents, the Object Manager processes the request by first interacting with the Graph Manager to identify the relevant nodes within the Graph in RAM.
 It then uses the resulting record IDs to query data from the database with the help of the Storage Manager.
 The system ensures that the queried objects match the specified parameters, including object type, degree of separation, and vote status, before returning the data to the frontend.

 This approach to querying objects ensures that users can access the most relevant and up-to-date information by default, while still providing the flexibility to explore a broader range of data as needed.
 By supporting queries for both up-voted and down-voted objects, the 2WAY system offers a balanced and user-centric method for data retrieval, enhancing overall user experience and data discoverability.